-- Reader in Digital Humanities and Head of Publications & IHR Digital
+- Professor of Digital History and Head of Publications

 - Institute of Historical Research